Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:methods}, we introduce the FIRE-2 simulation and describe our post-processing framework, including three-dimensional dust radiative transfer and photoionization modeling.
-In Section~\ref{sec:compare}, we present simulated galaxy properties and radial profiles of [\ion{C}{2}] emission and UV continuum, which are in agreement with observational constraints.
-In Section~\ref{sec:explain}, we show the time evolution of simulated [\ion{C}{2}] halos to discuss their correlation with starburst episodes of bursty SFHs and their physical drivers.
+In Section~\ref{sec:compare}, we present simulated galaxy properties and radial profiles of [\ion{C}{2}] and the UV continuum, which are in agreement with observational constraints.
+In Section~\ref{sec:explain}, we show the time evolution of simulated [\ion{C}{2}] halos to discuss their correlation with bursty SFHs, along with their physical drivers.
 We discuss the implications of our findings followed by a future outlook in Section~\ref{sec:discussion}, and our conclusions are provided in Section~\ref{sec:conclusion}.
-Throughout, we assume cosmological parameters consistent with \cite{Planck16}.
+Throughout, we assume cosmological parameters consistent with measurements by \cite{Planck16}.
 Magnitudes are given in the AB system \citep{Oke83}.